Open Data Hub logo

 notebookSizes

 Allows you to customize names and resources for notebooks.
-The Kubernetes-style sizes are shown in the drop-down menu that appears when spawning notebooks with the Notebook Controller.
+The Kubernetes-style sizes are shown in the drop-down menu that appears when launching a workbench with the Notebook Controller.
 Note: These sizes must follow conventions.
 For example, requests must be smaller than limits.

 ModelServerSizes